theonekeyg/ascify/README.md

 ## Summary

-This is a lightweight utility for transforming images to grid of ascii tokens.
+This is a lightweight library for turning images to grid of ascii tokens.
 Example:
 ![](_assets/cmp.png "Comparison of image after truecolor ascifying")